SeldonIO/alibi/doc/source/overview/high_level.md

 f(S) = \mathbb{E}_{D}[f(x)|x_S]
 $$

 Computing this value is very difficult.
-Instead, we can use the interventional conditional expectation, which is defined as:
+Instead, we can approximate the above using the interventional conditional expectation, which is defined as:

 $$
 f(S) = \mathbb{E}_{D}[f(x)|do(x_S)]
 $$

-The do operator here fixes the values of the features in $S$ and samples the remaining $\bar{S}$ feature values from the data.
-Interfering in the distribution like this can mean introducing unrealistic samples if there are dependencies between the features.
+The $do$ operator here fixes the values of the features in $S$ and samples the remaining $\bar{S}$ feature values from the data.
+A Downside of interfering in the distribution like this can mean introducing unrealistic samples if there are dependencies between the features.

 **Pros**
-- The Shapley values are fairly distributed among the feature values, which isn't always the case for other local feature attribution methods
+- The Shapley values are fairly distributed among the feature values
 - Shapley values can be easily interpreted and visualized
 - Very general as is a blackbox method